 RATIONALE

-Chrysalis is a cohort of arts industry-connected peers who see the global boom in cross-sector collaboration in contemporary arts, which bridges artists across different art forms and even across science, research, and technology.
-The trend toward innovative collaborations is transforming Australian performance-making as well as audience experiences, where the collective arts contribute valuable offerings for the public to engage with critical ideas from other sectors.
-While there will always be regional audiences for traditional theatre, the G21 demographics are shifting as well as growing their expectations of a thriving hub of opportunities and innovative artforms.
-Many in the G21 arts community do not want our region left behind.
+WRITHE's core creatives are a cohort of arts industry-connected peers who see the global boom in cross-sector collaboration in contemporary arts, which bridges artists across different art forms and even across science, research, and technology.
+The trend toward innovative collaborations is transforming Australian performance-making as well as audience experiences, where the arts contribute valuable offerings for the public to engage with critical ideas from other sectors.